-Pulmonary arterial hypertension is a severe disease associated with poor outcome due to failure of the right ventricle.
-Reliable monitoring of the right ventricle and identification of right ventricular failure is crucial to deliver the optimal therapeutic approach.
-Specific serological biomarkers have been identified as useful prognostic markers particularly at follow up, strongly predicting all-cause mortality.
+Pulmonary arterial hypertension is a severe disease associated with poor outcomes due to failure of the right ventricle.
+Reliable monitoring of the right ventricle and identification of right ventricular failure is crucial to delivering the optimal therapeutic approach.
+Specific serological biomarkers have been identified as useful prognostic markers particularly at follow-up, strongly predicting all-cause mortality.
 In addition, several novel serological biomarkers are emerging with great potential for both diagnosis and prognostic in PAH.
-Magnetic resonance imaging is considered the gold standard test for evaluation of the right ventricle.
-The ambition of this research is to determine the clinical value of serological biomarkers and compare with MRI in patients with PAH.
+Magnetic resonance imaging is considered the gold standard test for the evaluation of the right ventricle.
+The ambition of this research is to determine the clinical value of serological biomarkers and compare them with MRI in patients with PAH.
 This study will include exposure to lab-based and clinically applied research; the student will be required to develop core lab skills coupled with competency in cardiopulmonary MRI analysis.

 - The role of a novel inflammatory macrophage marker in human immunity responses.